mickyn0415/sep11-freedom-project/tool/learning-log.md

 tinkering :

-i try the demos and it kind of changing my mind of making a sling shot game
+i try the demos and it kind of changing my mind of making a 2048 game

+now i want to make a sling shot game